fkirc/attranslate/README.md

 A single developer can integrate `attranslate` in a matter of minutes.

 In contrast to many other tools, `attranslate` can operate on the very same translations-files that you are already using.
+This is possible because `attranslate` does not apply unnecessary changes to already existing translation-files.
 `attranslate` has you covered, regardless of whether you use i18n, ICU, JavaScript-frameworks, Android-XML, iOS-Localizables or other systems.
+See [tools comparison](/TOOL_COMPARISON.md) for an overview about translation-tools.

 # Features